Owen Surname Meaning, History & Origin

-Owen Surname Genealogy
+Owen Surname Meaning

 Both Owen and Owens exist as surnames.
 Owens started out as an Irish surname and, despite its similarity in spelling to Owen, has different origins.

 - Owen Family of Orielton.
 Owens in Pembrokeshire.

 - The Wilfred Owen Association.